poglodek/Funfair/README.md

 ## Configuration

-The project's infrastructure is managed using Terraform, and the configuration can be found in the `funfair-azure-init` file.
+The project's infrastructure is managed using Terraform, and the configuration can be found in the `main.tf` file.
 This file contains the necessary Terraform code to provision and configure the Azure resources required by the Funfair Airlines project.